 Dental implants typically have three components that help make them feel, function, and look like natural teeth.
 Claremont Dental Institute located in Claremont, CA offers many types of dental implants for patients missing one, multiple, or all of their teeth.
-Dr. Vijay Patel and Dr. Steve Fountain have advanced training in implant dentistry.
+Dr. Steve Fountain has advanced training in implant dentistry.
 Our dental care team uses the latest techniques, technology, and material to ensure implant success for every one of our patients.

 3 Parts of a Dental Implant Restoration

 Dental implants typically have 3 separate parts; the implant post, the abutment, and the prosthesis.
 Learning about these parts will help you understand what implants are and how they work.

 The implant post fixture is the part of the dental implant that we surgically place into the jaw bone.
 This titanium post replaces the missing teeth root.
 It is titanium because the human body accepts this type of metal without issue.
 A titanium fixture is very light yet durable enough to support a dental prosthesis.

 There are many different sizes of fixtures that we can use.
 A standard dental implant is about 3.4 mm to 4.2 mm in diameter.
 We use them on the front/middle part of the jaw because they are skinnier.
 The back of the mouth primarily uses a wide platform implant, on either side of the jaw.
 They range from 4.5 mm to 6 mm in diameter.